Aengwodoreen/myfirst/README.md

 innstallation of tools

 install
-1.Git bash2.
-Rstudio
+1.Git bash
+2.Rstudio

 *Day two*
-~Introduction to commandline
+Introduction to commandline
 1.introduction to shell